This is the maintenance schedule and service intervals for the BMW entry level roadster, the BMW G 310 R.

 |Standard BMW service (see below)||Year|

-BMW Standard service for the G 310 R
+BMW Standard Annual Service for the G 310 R

 The “Standard Service”, which has to be done every 12 months, is below.